nillkitty/SKX/README.md

 ## **New enemies**
 * All enemies now come in four different speeds (Slow, Normal, Fast, and Faster).
 The original had between 1-3 speeds depending on enemy type.
+* Panel Monsters with the Clockwise flag set will breath fire (like Dragons and Salamanders) when Dana or a brick is directly in front of them, instead of shooting fireballs periodically.

 ## **Miscellaneous Improvements (over the NES code)**
 * The engine supports rooms larger than a single screen.
 The camera will pan to follow Dana as he gets near the edge of the viewport if the room is larger than the current view.